 This article will discuss the uses for a character reference letter for court and provide tips for writing one with the essential components to aid a defendant’s case.
-If you find that you would like help with a child custody case you can contact our Brooklyn child custody attorney today.
+If you find that you would like help with a child custody case you can contact our Brooklyn child custody lawyer today.

 What Is a Character Reference Letter for Court?

 The purpose of a character reference letter for court is to paint a defendant in a positive light through the words of someone who knows the defendant well.
 These letters should be free of legal jargon and are often used in child custody matters.
 The author of such a letter must be willing to go before the court as a character witness if requested and be able to inform the court about positive aspects of the defendant’s character.

 A letter of this type is most effective if the defendant is not guilty or if the matter concerns the first offense.
 However, a character reference letter may also be useful for a guilty defendant if the author describes the action as “out of character” or tells readers how remorseful the defendant is about a crime committed.
 Overall, the tone of the letter should be formal, honest, and professional.

 It is advisable for the writer of a character reference letter for the court to consult the defendant’s attorney to review the letter and make recommendations, if necessary.
 A character reference letter for child custody can be a deciding factor for visitation rights, where children spend holidays and other related decisions.